-This page has both quick and detailed guidance to help New Zealand organisations measure and report their greenhouse gas emissions.
+This page has quick and detailed guidance to help New Zealand organisations measure and report their greenhouse gas emissions.
 It also has guidance on how to credibly and robustly offset greenhouse gas emissions.

 Why measure your emissions?

 Measuring and reporting emissions can help your organisation to:

 - increase its awareness of energy and resource use

 - identify greater efficiencies, cost savings and lower resource use

 - manage risks more effectively

 - demonstrate social responsibility